UK companies that sponsor Skilled Worker visas (2026 guide)

 The official source: the Register of Licensed Sponsors

-We mirror that register and make it searchable — by company name, by city, and by licence type — so you don't have to scroll a giant CSV.
+We mirror that register and make it searchable, by company name, by city, and by licence type, so you don't have to scroll a giant CSV.
 You can browse sponsors by city or search the full list inside the product.

-- A licence does not mean every role is sponsored.
-A licensed employer can still advertise roles they won't sponsor (e.g. ones that don't meet the salary or skill threshold, or where they simply choose not to).
+This is where most guides get sloppy, so let's be exact.
+A licence means the employer has been approved by UK Visas and Immigration to issue Certificates of Sponsorship.
+It does not mean every role they advertise is sponsored: a licensed employer can still list jobs they won't sponsor, for example ones that don't meet the salary or skill threshold, or where they simply choose not to.

 If a guide tells you "these companies sponsor, just apply" without that caveat, be sceptical.
+Ask early, or look for explicit wording in the advert.

 The A and B rating